troglobit/uftpd/README.md

 ```

 uftpd, as well as its dependencies, can be built as `.deb` packages on
 Debian or Ubuntu based distributions.
-Simply download each source
+Download and install each of the
-component and run
+dependencies, and then run

     ./autogen.sh      <--- Only needed if using GIT sources
     ./configure
     make package

+The `.deb` package takes care of setting up `/etc/inetd.conf`, create an
+`ftp` user and an `/srv/ftp` home directory with write permissions for
+all members of the `users` group.

 If you are using a different Linux or UNIX distribution, check the
 output from `./configure --help`, followed by `make all install`.